ruby2elixir/ruby2elixir.github.io/content/post/2015/12-25-chris-mccord-on-meteorclub.md

 +++

-Recently I've listened to Chris McCord explaining Phoenix + Elixir on Meteorclub and he confirmed my theory of surprising code base stability for Phoenix.
+Recently I've listened to Chris McCord explaining Phoenix + Elixir on Meteorclub where he talks about the surprising code base stability for Phoenix.

 ### What are Phoenix & Elixir and why should I care? - Meteor Club Podcast - https://simplecast.fm/s/2f11905f